Interview Query

 Lists and tuples are classes in Python that store one or more objects or values.
 Key differences include:

-• Mutable vs. Immutable – Lists are mutable, which means they can be modified after being created.
+• Mutable vs. Immutable – Lists are mutable, meaning they can be modified after creation.
 Tuples are immutable, which means they cannot be modified.

-• Operations – Lists have more functionalities available than tuples, including insert and pop operations, as well as sorting.
+• Operations – Lists have more functionalities available than tuples, including insert and pop operations and sorting.

 • Size – Because tuples are immutable, they require less memory and are subsequently faster.

 Seaborn and Matplotlib are two of the most popular visualization libraries in Python.
 One thing to note is that Seaborn is built on top of Matplotlib.
-However, Seaborn tends to offer more customization, thanks to its built-in tools.
+However, thanks to its built-in tools, Seaborn tends to offer more customization.
 Therefore, Seaborn can make the work faster, and you could switch to Matplotlib for fine-tuning.

 NOTE: This question asks about preferences.
-The library you choose might be dependent on the task or how familiar you are with the tool.
-In other words, there is no right or wrong answer; rather, the interviewer wants to understand how proficient you are at creating visualizations in Python.
+The library you choose might depend on the task or your familiarity with the tool.
+In other words, there is no right or wrong answer; rather, the interviewer wants to understand your proficiency in creating visualizations in Python.

 6. Is Python an object-oriented programming language?